 There are different kinds of enrollment processes.
 For each device platform, the device enrollment process is different.
 The configuration and user experience for each enrollment process would be different.

 An MDM certificate is issued to the device during the enrollment process.
 This certificate is used to communicate with the Intune service.

 Can we manage Server Operating System with Intune?

 No, Intune is an endpoint device management solution and not designed for server management.
-I don’t see the server support coming soon to MEM Intune.
+I don’t see the server support coming soon to Intune.